-Can I use retinol on my scalp for hair growth?
+Can I use plain retinol on my scalp for hair growth?

-What can I use on my scalp for hair growth?
+What can I put on my scalp for hair growth?

-Both Helen and Angela recommend using skin-care ingredients like salicylic acid and peptides.
-“If people aren't ready to invest in scalp care because they don't really understand it, I always say, use what's already in your skin care,” offers Helen.
+Both Reavey and Onuoha recommend using skin-care ingredients like salicylic acid and peptides.
+“If people aren't ready to invest in scalp care because they don't really understand it, I always say, use what's already in your skin care,” offers Reavey.
 She suggests skipping the retinoids and using salicylic acid instead.
-“Salicylic acid is more gentle,” Helen says.
+“Salicylic acid is more gentle,” Reavey says.
 “It unblocks the hair follicles, stimulating blood flow.
 It's a similar mechanism, but there are more downsides to using retinol.”

-For anyone looking to add salicylic acid to their scalp routine, Helen recommends a pre-cleanse like Act+Acre Scalp Renew, £42, a scalp treatment with low-dose salicylic acid that you rinse off for gentle short-contact application.
-For best results, she recommends following it with the brand’s Apple Stem Cell Serum, £76, which has anti-inflammatory properties.
+For anyone looking to add salicylic acid to their scalp routine, Reavey recommends a pre-cleanse; a scalp treatment with low-dose salicylic acid that you rinse off for gentle short-contact application.
+For best results, she recommends following it with a serum that has anti-inflammatory properties.

 As simple as it seems, finding the right shampoo to keep your hair and scalp healthy and balanced is important, too.
-Angela recommends shopping for a volumising shampoo formulated with peptides, essentially hair- and skin-strengthening proteins.
-“Rhyme & Reason has a Volume and Boost range that has scalp-care ingredients,” says Angela (she’s a spokesperson for the brand).
-“Peptides are important because they help to absorb and retain moisture in the scalp.
-It also has a bioactive complex that is really soothing for the scalp.”
-Also try Klorane Strengthening Shampoo with Quinine and Edelweiss, £11, which promises to curb hair fall and strengthen strands at the root via a complex of nourishing plant-based ingredients.
+Onuoha recommends shopping for a volumising shampoo formulated with peptides and that has scalp-care ingredients,” says Onuoha.
+“Peptides are important because they help to absorb and retain moisture in the scalp."
+Many of these shampoos also have a bioactive complex that is really soothing for the scalp.